yasserhussain1110/sona-sarovar-trust/PROJECTDETAILS.md

  ![admin-panel](readme-resources/admin.gif)

- This section is visible **only** to the **admins**.
+ This section is accessible **only** to the **admins**.

- A lot of activity happens in this organisation, like starting new projects, sponsoring more children, taking part in social activites to raise awareness, etc. And the Trust's admins keep needing to update the website with new information (**pictures**, **announcements**, etc).
+ A lot of activity happens in this organisation, like starting new projects, sponsoring more children, taking part in social activities to raise awareness, etc. And the Trust's admins keep needing to update the website with new information (**pictures**, **announcements**, etc).
 Because of this the website could not be static.

- And since the site admins have limited technical knowledge, it was important to build a simple Admin Panel for them so that they can modify the website easily.
+ And since the site admins have limited technical knowledge, it was important to build a platform for them so that they can modify the website with ease.

- So we have built this section for them to be able
+ This Admin Panel solves that purpose.
+Using it the webiste's admins have been able to modify and update the site effortlessly.

 ## Salient Features